 The vehicles on display were first collected in the early 1960s, when it was planned to discontinue the tram system in favour of buses.
 The City of Luxembourg's thousand-year anniversary (1963) and the last journey by an electric tram (1964) led to the production of extraordinarily accurate 1:8-scale models of the trams in the workshops of the Service Autobus.
 Following this, other model trams and buses were built.
-Looking at these intricate models, people today can appreciate how these vehicles have changed over time.
-In addition to the collection and acquisition of various items (controller uniforms, tickets, punchers, maps and plans), the museum has also acquired a large number of written artifacts to be used for documentary purposes.
-This is how the impressive array of items currently on display came to be.
-It traces the history of public transport in the capital, drawing on a wealth of several thousand historic documents.
+Looking at these intricate models, visitors can appreciate how these vehicles have changed over time.
+In addition to the collection and acquisition of various items (controller uniforms, tickets, punchers, maps and plans), the museum has also acquired a large number of written artefacts for documentary purposes.
+This is how the impressive array of items currently on display came into being.
+Featuring several thousand documents, the collection retraces the history of mobility in Luxembourg City.

-Today, the museum has two functioning electric trams, two tram coaches, a lifesize horse-drawn tram replica, two buses and a spectacular Ford car for track maintenance.
-With the help of exhibition guides, mechanics enthusiasts can get a close-up view of an engine in motion and see how trams travel along their tacks, and learn more about the vehicles' technical specifications thanks to a multitude of explanatory plans.
-Whether you're in search of the most advanced technological information or want to indulge your sense of nostalgia, this museum will have something to tickle your fancy.
+Today, the museum has two operational electric trams, two tram engines, a life-size replica of a horse-drawn tram, two buses and a spectacular Ford wagon used for catenary maintenance.
+With the help of exhibition guides and several explanatory plans, mechanics enthusiasts can get a close-up view of an engine and gear system in motion, and learn more about the vehicles' technical specifications.
+Whether you're in search of the most advanced technological information or want to indulge your sense of nostalgia, this museum will have something to tickle everyone's fancy.

 - From 1875 to 1908, the City of Luxembourg had a network of horse-drawn trams that covered around 3 kilometres.